Back to blog

 Design-rule check (live).
 AIM-Photonics-class DRC suite (8 rules): minimum waveguide width, bend-radius vs material, ring gap, grating pitch, MMI taper angle, port-to-port spacing, edge-to-edge clearance, layer-to-layer alignment.
 Endpoint: POST /v1/photonics/drc-photonic.
 Returns violation list keyed to AIM rule IDs.

 Published-paper cross-check.
-Pooled MAE across 5 SOI Neff papers (Bogaerts 2018, Pavanello 2020, Lim 2014, Selvaraja 2010, Xu 2017) sits within the analytical-model expected band vs published silicon-photonic references.
-Our v1 AI surrogate lifted 5 of 6 primitives onto a trained surrogate at ≥ 99% R² vs reference solver; a higher-fidelity refresh is on the roadmap.
+Pooled MAE across 5 SOI Neff papers (Bogaerts 2018, Pavanello 2020, Lim 2014, Selvaraja 2010, Xu 2017) sits within the analytical-model expected band vs published silicon-photonic references (~21% mean error vs FDFD-grade references, honestly disclosed).
+Trained AI surrogates (target ≥ 99% R² vs reference solver) are pending the FDTD training corpus.

 Adversarial robustness harness.
 108-case photonic adversarial smoke: 100% in-envelope pass + 100% OOD recall + 100% manufacturability-edge pass.
 Same harness pattern as the chiplet 110-geometry buyer-verify sweep.

-Validation suite check passes; cross-solver agreement on the roadmap.
-The trained-AI-surrogate accuracy check (≥ 99% R² vs reference solver) passes for 5 of 6 primitives; waveguide remains on the closed-form analytical model today.
-Cross-solver agreement against a second full-wave solver is on the roadmap.
+Surrogate-accuracy check and cross-solver agreement: on the roadmap.
+The AI-surrogate accuracy check (target ≥ 99% R² vs reference solver) activates once the FDTD training corpus and trained surrogates land; all six primitives serve the analytical model today.
+Cross-solver agreement against a second full-wave solver is also on the roadmap.

 • chipletos_predict_waveguide_mode — Neff / ng / propagation loss / bend loss for SOI strip waveguides